 to have an experienced Orlando alimony lawyer by your side during these

-Our firm is led by Greg Colvin, a
+Our firm is led by Greg Colvin, an attorney with

 more than 25 years of experience in litigation and negotiation.
 He has successfully advocated for the payee and payor during negotiations

 of alimony.
 He knows how to protect the interests of his clients and

 We have helped both men and women with their alimony or spousal support